LuxenStudio/repo3/docs/quickstart/first_luxen.md

   :::

 ## Intro to luxenstudio CLI and Configs
-Luxenstudio allows for customizing your training runs, eval runs, configs from the CLI in a powerful way, but there are some things to understand.
+Luxenstudio allows customization of training and eval configs from the CLI in a powerful way, but there are some things to understand.

-The most demonstrative and helpful example of this in action is the difference in output between the following commands:
+The most demonstrative and helpful example of the CLI structure is the difference in output between the following commands:
 ```bash
 ns-train -h
 ```